Aeroking21/CHP-Neural-Network/readme.md

-Machine Learning CW 2 - Neural Networks
+Machine Learning - Neural Networks
 ===========================
 This repository contains a python implementation of the Neural Networks coursework for the "Introduction to Machine Learning" Autumn module.
 It consists of a neural network mini-library and a neural network trained on the California House Prices Dataset to predict housing prices for a given datapoint.

 Contributors
 ------------
-- Shaheen Amin (sa2920)
+- Shaheen Amin
-- Shaanuka Gunaratne (sg1920)
+- Shaanuka Gunaratne
-- Indraneel Dulange (ikd120)
+- Indraneel Dulange
-- Omar Zeidan (oz20)
+- Omar Zeidan

 Overview
 --------